July 4, 2014 | slip and fall accident Claims

-Occupiers’ Liability: Homeowners & Unsafe Premises
+Occupiers’ Liability: Homeowners and Unsafe Premises

 The rules for homeowners’ legal liability in regards to personal injuries are covered in Occupiers’ Liability Act, R.S.O.
 1990, Chapter O.2.
 The law provides that when someone is injured on another person’s property, he or she may be able to file a premises liability claim to obtain compensation for damages.